Last updated on January 9th, 2026 at 07:04 pm

 While the sheer number of harmful substances can feel overwhelming, certain chemicals stand out as common culprits that warrant particular concern.
 These substances are often associated with health risks or environmental harm, making it crucial to understand and avoid them when choosing cookware for your home.

-Note that the highest amount of metal leaching occurs at high temperatures or when cooking acidic foods.
+Note that the highest amount of leaching occurs at high temperatures or when cooking acidic foods.

 Lead